Recreation and Nature

 Other research projects concern pesticide drift from the San Joaquin Valley, introduced and native diseases, and increased nitrification due to fertilizers and pollutants from automobile emissions.
 To date, no clear evidence links amphibian declines to these other factors.

 Collecting and moving live species from one aquatic environment to another is an illegal activity in the state of California.
 It can disturb or eliminate native populations.
-The penalties can be up to $50,000 and a year in jail.
-If you report a violator, you may earn a reward of up $50,000.
-Call 1-888-DFG-CALTIP (334-

-Wildflower Bloom Times in Tuolumne County
+Wildflower bloom times in Tuolumne County

 March — Table Mountain (Bureau of Land Management parcel and area east and northeast of Yosemite Junction along Highway 108): gold fields, phacelia, buttercups.